raygarza/next13-tailwind-starter-template/README.md

 To get started:

 Clone the respsitory and run:

-"git i" to install all packages in the package.json folder.
+(1) - "git i" to install all packages in the package.json folder.

-The run: "npm run dev" and open localhost:3000 to view your starter template.
+(2) - Then run: "npm run dev" and open localhost:3000 to view your starter template.

 Have fun!